Help Us Report

 If you are an employer or a worker and want to determine how to properly classify a worker as either an employee or an independent contractor for unemployment insurance continue to the worker classification test to begin the process:Previous Begin the Process

-Note: When employed services were prior to January 1, 2011, a test for the old law will be used instead.
+Note: Changes were made to the applicable law, effective January 1, 2011.
+If the worker’s services were performed prior to January 1, 2011, the old law will be used instead.